High-voltage switchgear: Classification

-Functional Classification
+Functional classification

 Disconnectors and earthing switches

 Disconnectors and earthing switches are safety devices used to open or to close a circuit when there is no current through them.
-They are used to isolate a part of a circuit, a machine, a part of an overhead line or an underground line so that maintenance can be safely conducted.
+They are used to isolate a part of a circuit, a machine, a part of an overhead line or an underground cable so that maintenance can be safely conducted.

 The opening of the line isolator or busbar section isolator is necessary for safety, but not sufficient.
 Grounding must be conducted at both the upstream and downstream sections of the device under maintenance.
 This is accomplished by earthing switches.

 In principle, disconnecting switches do not have to interrupt currents, as they are designed for use on de-energized circuits.
 In practice, some are capable of interrupting currents (as much as 1,600 ampere under 300 V but only if current is drawn via a same circuit half breaker bypass system), and some earthing switches must interrupt induced currents which are generated in a non-current-carrying line by inductive and capacitive coupling with nearby lines (up to 160 A under 20 kV).

 High-current switching mechanism

 High-current switching mechanisms are used for energized circuits carrying a normal load.
 Some can be used as a disconnecting switch.

-However, if they can create a short-circuit current, they can not interrupt it.
+But if they can create a short-circuit current, they cannot interrupt it.